30 Oct TODAY IS NOT THAT DAY

 Those who hate and inflict death, destruction and grief do not make victims who cower in the darkness, instead they create giants who stand in the Light.

 Certain days are painful reminders of the loss of a loved one.
 September 11 is a day which symbolizes loss and grief on a mass scale, and yet brings it home to all of us on a personal level.

 I was at a loss for what to say or do.
-The answer came to me during my recent speaking tour in New York City where I was honored to visit the 9-11 Memorial.
+The answer came to me during my recent Never Letting Go book signing tour of New York City where I was honored to visit the 9-11 Memorial.
 Watching the somber yet elegant memorial with its immense waterfalls flowing into the void was serene, yet I felt another emotion surge through me–anger.
 I was angry that such enormous pain was inflicted by cruel hateful fanatics upon so many innocent people—I felt powerless—and then it dawned on me—that’s the key to healing from the past—realizing I was powerless to change it.